squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 ### Hiding the sidebars

-When [Metadata] is enabled, the navigation and/or table of contents sidebars can be hidden for a document with custom front matter.
+The navigation and/or table of contents sidebars can be hidden for a document with the front matter `hide` property.
 Add the following lines at the top of a Markdown file:

 ``` sh
 ---